omarnasr10/Covid-Data-Analysis/Overview.md

 # Covid-Data-Analysis

-##Project Overview
+## Project Overview

  The Dataset Is about Covid-19.The Analysis Process Was Done On 190 Country In All Continent.And It's In Time Range between 1-1-2020 and 30-4-2021.
- The Data Sourece Contain:
+ The Data Sourece Contain
  First: Covid Deaths Contain Information About Total Deaths,Total Cases, New Deaths,New Cases And All Of This Per Million.
  Second: Covid Vaccinations Contain Information About Total And New